Niccolò Belloni

-Niccolò Belloni (born 10 July 1994) is an Italian footballer who plays as a midfielder.
+Niccolò Belloni (born 10 July 1994) is an Italian footballer who plays as a midfielder for Carrarese.

 Club career

 Inter

 Born in Carrara, Tuscany, Belloni played for nearby (35 km) team Spezia prior to joining Serie A club Inter Milan in 2008.

 On 17 April 2013, Belloni came on as a late substitute replacing Andrea Ranocchia in the 87th minute in 2012–13 Coppa Italia semi-final loss against Roma to make his debut.

 Modena

 On 23 July 2013 he joined Serie B club Modena in a co-ownership deal.
-On 24 September he made his debut for Modena in Serie B in a match against Crotone, he enter as a substitute replacing Salvatore Molina in the 51st minute, after only 3 minute Belloni score his first and only goal for Modena in a 3-1 away defeat.
+On 24 September he made his debut for Modena in Serie B in a match against Crotone, he enter as a substitute replacing Salvatore Molina in the 51st minute, after only 3 minute Belloni score his first and only goal for Modena in a 3–1 away defeat.

 Return to Inter

 In June 2014 Inter bought back Belloni.

 Loan to Pro Vercelli

 On 21 July 2014, Belloni was signed by Serie B club Pro Vercelli on loan.
 Belloni made his debut on 17 August in the second round of Coppa Italia, he was replaced by Abdouramane Coly in the 59th minute of a 2–1 away defeat against Brescia.
 He made his Serie B debut on 30 August, as a substitute, replacing Gianni Fabiano in the 66th minute in a 1–0 away defeat against Avellino.
 On 7 September he score his first goal for Pro Vercelli in the 72nd minute of a 3–2 home win over Catania.
 On 20 September, Belloni played his first entire match for Pro Vercelli, a 4–0 home win against Varese.
 On 13 December, Belloni score his second goal for the club and the winning goal in the 86th minute of a 1–0 away win against Crotone.
 Belloni ended his season-long loan to Pro Vercelli with 36 appearances, 2 goals and 1 assist.